RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-crm/README.md

 # CRM Integrations

-You can use webhooks to easily integrate Livechat with your CRM.
+You can use webhooks to easily integrate LiveChat with your CRM.

+**Note**  For Magento 2 CRM solutions, also see the Magento 2 section below.

-Rocket.Chat sends a `POST` to the webhook URL when a Livechat session ends, or you receive a new offline message.
+When a LiveChat session ends or if you receive a new offline message, Rocket.Chat sends a `POST` to the webhook URL.

+See the following JSON examples:

-Here is an example of the JSON data sent at the end of a Livechat session:
+* Example of JSON data sent at the end of a LiveChat session:

 ```json
 {